Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: TWA Description of Collective Light Emission

 In the following sections we will investigate specific examples of atomic matter coupled to quantized light fields and demonstrate the strengths and weaknesses of the TWA by comparing its predictions of several observables to numerically exact results.
 An experimentally available observable is for example the total photon emission rate

-into all directions.
-We compute it directly from ensemble averages in phase space by applying It\^{o}'s lemma to the corresponding Weyl symbol $W_{\hat{S}^z} = \sqrt{3} \sum_n \cos \theta_n / 2$ in conjunction with \eqs{eq:CollectiveDecaySDE}, hence obtaining

-It is typically easier to detect the intensity of the emitted light into a solid angle with direction defined by the unit vector $\unitvec{k}$ or small areas obtained from an integration over some geometric configuration thereof.
-The photon emission rate along the unit vector $\unitvec{k}$ is proportional to \cite{allen2012optical}
+into all spatial directions.
+It is typically easier to detect the intensity of the emitted light into a solid angle with a direction defined by the unit vector $\unitvec{k}$ or small areas obtained from an integration over some geometric configuration thereof.
+The photon emission rate along the unit vector $\unitvec{k}$ is given by \cite{allen2012optical}